 - A sudden and severe headache described as the “worst headache of your life”

-Lifestyle Change to Prevent Stroke: Maintaining a Normal Blood Pressure
+Lifestyle Change to Prevent Stroke: Maintaining a Normal Blood Pressure and Normal Cholesterol

 The most important modifiable factor in preventing a stroke is to have adequate high blood pressure control.
 Seventy-five percent of women who have a stroke had a diagnosis of high blood pressure.
 Nearly half of all adults with high blood pressure are women.